 Improperly Installed and Adjusted Door Closers

-One of the most common problems are door closers that has been installed or adjusted incorrectly.
-The experts at Glass Doctor of Knoxville use specialized tools to test your door closer for problems, and make adjustments if necessary.
+One of the most common problems are door closers that have been installed or adjusted incorrectly.
+The experts at Glass Doctor of Knoxville use specialized tools to test your door closer for problems and make adjustments if necessary.
 Our professional services will maximize the lifespan of your equipment and keep it in working order.
 Professional door closer repair is vital to preventing:

 - Damage to your door and door frame

 - Locking issues due to misaligned doors

 Broken seals are often related to oil leaks and low lubrication levels.
 They expose your door closer's internal hardware, leaving it vulnerable to damage and corrosion.
 Oil leaks may also indicate a mechanical problem, such as a broken O-ring, missing screw or failed seal.
 We will check and restore the oil level in your door closer, and find the source of the problem so that your door will continue to open smoothly.